Table of Contents

 The spontaneous leakage of urine is commonly seen in older adults and postpartum women.

-These disorders may be caused by infection, nerve injury, weakened pelvic floor muscles, or inflammation and can significantly impact activities of daily living and overall quality of life.
+These disorders can be caused by infection, nerve injury, weakened pelvic floor muscles, or inflammation and can significantly impact quality of life.

 Can Red Light Therapy Help with Bladder Problems?